ColleenVu/1800_BBY28/README.md

 This browser based web application to ...
 * Hi, my name is Delson.
 I'm excited about this project because it may be able to solve my immediate challenges with a blended learning environment (both online and in-person sessions) at BCIT.
 * Hi my name is Colleen.
 I am excited about this project because I am an excited person.
+* Hi my name is Joshua.
+I'm excited for this project because I've never done this.

 ## Technologies
 Technologies used for this project:
 * HTML, CSS